renatoathaydes/renatoathaydes.github.io/_posts/2015-11-24-Ceylon-As-A-Powerful-Modelling-Tool.md

-# Using Ceylon's type system as a powerful modelling tool
+# Writing code that works with the help of the type system

-Ceylon has a really powerful type system that allows programmers to express concepts that just are not possible with most current type systems out there.
+Ceylon has a really powerful type system that allows programmers to express concepts that are just impossible with most other type systems.

 For example, you can express that your method takes a non-empty stream of Strings: